Specifications

 Aircraft Details

-- Additional features: Increased gross weight mod, gray de-ice boots, three life rafts, APU muffler, 115 cu ft oxygen tank, AED
+• Additional equipment: Increased gross weight mod, gray de-ice boots, three life rafts, APU muffler, 115 cu ft oxygen tank (10-place regulator), AED

-- Entertainment: Genesys Airshow, bulkhead and personal monitors, dual DVD players, 6-disc CD changer, wireless Bluetooth audio
+• Entertainment: Genesys Airshow, 17" forward/aft bulkhead monitors, dual Rosen personal monitors, dual DVD, 6-disc CD changer, Bluetooth audio

-- Exterior: Matterhorn white with executive blue and grey stripes, last painted in 2016
+• Exterior: Matterhorn white, executive blue/grey stripes, last painted 2016 by Gulfstream Savannah

 About this Model